Shamilkv34/book/nostarch/chapter15.md

     );

     // Uncomment the next line to see that we have a cycle;
-    // it will overflow the stack
+    // it will overflow the stack.
     // println!("a next item = {:?}", a.tail());
 }
 ```